syncfusion-content/wpf-docs/wpf/SfDiagram/DataSource.md

 ![Multiparent](DataSource_images/DataSource_img3.png)

-Please find [Multi Parent Sample](http://www.syncfusion.com/downloads/support/directtrac/195355/ze/Multi_Parent-231048937) to depict this support.
+Find the [Multi Parent Sample](http://www.syncfusion.com/downloads/support/directtrac/195355/ze/Multi_Parent-231048937) to depict this support.

 Navigation->WPF->Diagram->Automatic layout->Multi Parent Hierarchical Tree

 ## FlowchartDataSourceSettings

-`FlowchartDataSourceSettings` is the derived class of `DataSourceSettings` which contains the mapping properties.These properties are used to map the data member in the underlying data object to the datasource item.
+`FlowchartDataSourceSettings` is the derived class of `DataSourceSettings`, which contains the mapping properties.These properties are used to map the data member in the underlying data object to the datasource item.

-`ContentMapping` - map the Content in the underlying data object to data source item.
+`ContentMapping`: Maps the Content in the underlying data object to data source item.

-`ConnectorTextMapping` -  map the ConnectorText in the underlying data object to data source item.
+`ConnectorTextMapping`: Maps the ConnectorText in the underlying data object to data source item.

-`ShapeMapping` -  map the Shape in the underlying data object to data source item.
+`ShapeMapping`: Maps the Shape in the underlying data object to data source item.

-`WidthMapping` -  map the Width in the underlying data object to data source item.
+`WidthMapping`: Maps the Width in the underlying data object to data source item.

-`HeightMapping` - map the Height in the underlying data object to data source item.
+`HeightMapping`: Maps the Height in the underlying data object to data source item.

 {% tabs %}
 {% highlight xaml %}